MatthijsKamstra/haxesys/11resume/about.md

 It seemed a good idea but I had no use for it.

-Resently a collugue of mine needed a resume and I remembered this.
+Recently a colleague of mine needed a resume and I remembered this.
 Now the project seems dead and most of the website is not working.

-I still think it's a great idea, so I wanted to expermint with it.
+I still think it's a great idea, so I wanted to experiment with it.

 After working with it, I only can say that it's a good idea.
 But currently it doesn't work properly.

-Currenly it's written in node.js and JavaScript.
+Currently it's written in node.js and JavaScript.

-We can probably do that better witth Haxe!
+We can probably do that better with Haxe!
 So let's start a Haxe system variant for it.